mkm1126/mnpayequity/docs/README_PLANNING_DOCUMENTS.md

 ### For Project Managers
 1. Start with **ASPNET_CORE_REQUIREMENTS.md** for scope and budget
-2. Review **migration_plan.md** for timeline and resources
+2. Review **migration_plan.md** for overall strategy and timeline
+3. Use **migration_milestones.md** for detailed tracking and reporting
-3. Use documents for stakeholder presentations
+4. Use documents for stakeholder presentations

 ### For Developers
 1. Read **architecture_diagram.md** to understand system design